Sami-varuni/Async-Labs-Screening-Samiksha/README.md

 ### 04 — ICU
 **Know what's available.
 When every moment matters.**

-The display provides a quick overview of ICU room availability and current room status.
+The display provides a quick visual overview of ICU room availability, helping staff understand room status without needing to access a separate computer.

 ### 05 — Personal Emergency Display
 **Help, one glance away.**

-The display provides older or vulnerable people with immediate access to important emergency and caregiver contacts.
+A simple always-visible interface for older or vulnerable people, providing immediate access to important emergency and caregiver contacts.
 ## How to view

 Open the images in the `screenshots` folder in numerical order from 01 to 05.